anfperez/code-assessment-web/blog.md

 What I did was make it so that when an item is added to the cart, a small Card pops up with a remove button next to it.
 I understand this isn't ideal because the remove button is also present in the ProductsList too.
 I might need to find a way to disable the button there.

 I think I need to step back from this particular task right now, and work on a few different things to clear my head.
 I may try to get the API call to work correctly.

+Later...

+So, now I'm ready to start looking at how I can implement the Update Cart method.
+I am thinking that having two methods -- decrease_quantity and increase_quantity -- are the way to go with this.
+So, using the remove_from_cart method as a basis, hopefully I can try to accomplish what's needed.

+Based on what I had to do for remove_from_cart, here are the files I think I need to change for productItem.js reducer/product.js productcontainer.js actions/index.js

+Added + or - buttons in preparation for this.
+Let's see if I can successfully figure out how to do this.

 ## Third task